xaozo/dsai-mini-project-ay2021/README.md

 # dsai-mini-project-ay2021

 ## Description
-This is a Data Science mini-project done for an introductory course in Nanyang Technological University, in Semester 2 of AY2020-2021.
+This repo archives a Data Science mini-project done for an introductory course in NTU SCBE (CB0494), in Semester 2 of AY2020-2021.
-The dataset used is HDB resale flat prices (based on registration date) from Jan 2017 onwards.
+The dataset used is HDB resale flat prices (based on registration date) from Jan 2017 onwards. <br>
-This repository contains the following files:
+This repo contains the following files:
 * The dataset in csv format (retrieved from https://data.gov.sg/dataset/resale-flat-prices)
 * The original notebook that was submitted for grading